Faculty of Arts and Social Sciences, Lancaster University, Lancaster LA1 4YD UK

 My study endeavours to find out if the literacy practices used in support groups (e.g. courses on social and professional integration) for young Quebeckers aged between 16 to 25 years old with low levels of formal education can make a positive contribution to their personal and professional life and can play a role in increasing the place of literacy in their lives.
 I will use ethnography as a methodology and the two main methods selected are participant observation and semi-structured interviews.
 Two community-based organizations from Quebec (Canada) will participate to this project.
 See the CÉRTA website for further information about my publications and professional background.

 Jonathan Tummons is researching assessment as textually mediated activity within a community of practice.
+For more information on his research see Jonathan Tummons' Lancaster University website.
 At the University of Teeside, Jonathan Tummons is senior lecturer in education in the School of Social Sciences and Law.

 Sandra holds an ESRC 1+3 studentship (an MA followed by a PhD) in the Department of Educational Research.
 Having taught Adult Literacy in a college of further education for four years, her research in this area adopts a social practices perspective to focus on adults’ literacy lives.
 One of Sandra’s current research projects revisits former literacy students to explore the relationship between adults’ aims at the outset of a literacy programme and their reflections on/evaluations of their learning experiences.
 Other areas of interest include the link between adults’ literacy lives and identity, along with the relationship between practice, policy and research in Skills for Life in England.